 Writing is my passion.
-I love using words to capture moods, to nail a setting, to revive moments in the past.
-It’s magic stuff.
-It’s like composing music, but with language.
+I love using words to evoke moods, to capture a scene, to revive a moment in the past.
+It’s magic stuff—world building and time travel rolled into one, and all done with twenty-six letters…

 I also have something to say.
-I have worked in child protection and in mental health, helping to develop, implement and review policies and programs.
-I often admired the resilience of the clients/consumers and the courage and generosity with which they were willing to share their story in order to help others.
-I also admired the dedication of their caseworkers and clinicians – committed professionals, most of them, who at times achieved fantastic outcomes against all odds.
-Sadly, I have also read too many clinical review and post-mortem reports that churn my soul to this day.
+I have worked in support roles for child protection and public mental health services, helping to develop, implement and review policies and programs.
+I always admired the resilience of the clients/consumers; and the courage and generosity with which they were willing to share their story in order to help others.
+I also admired the dedication of their caseworkers and clinicians—committed professionals, most of them, who at times achieved fantastic outcomes against all odds.
+Sadly, I have also read too many clinical reviews and post-mortem reports that left me crestfallen.

-So I set out to write a novel that touches upon the systemic ‘blind spots’ that impede service delivery.
-The focus on ‘case finding’ and throughput in child protection, at the expense of providing a meaningful service to kids placed in care.
+So I set out to write a novel that touches upon the systemic ‘blind spots’ that impede service delivery, particularly in child protection and foster care.
+The focus on ‘case finding’ and throughput, at the expense of providing a meaningful service to kids placed in care.
 The unrealistically high case loads.
 The failure to learn from child death inquiries.
-In mental health, the high threshold for accessing services, the one-dimensional nature of the medical treatment model, the lip service paid to consumer participation and resilience; and the failure to abolish mixed gender wards in Victoria, leaving vulnerable young women exposed to harassment or assault at a time that they need optimal support and safety.

-The Best of Intentions tells the story of Gecko, a kid who’s been through foster care’s revolving doors; and Libby, a highly intelligent Year 12 student who struggles with depression and an eating disorder.
+The Best of Intentions tells the story of Gecko, a boy who’s been through foster care’s revolving doors; and Libby, a highly intelligent Year 12 student who struggles with depression and an eating disorder.
 Enter Kurt, a well-meaning but erratic social worker and—by his own admission—the world’s worst Buddhist.
 What could possibly go wrong?